Like Father, Like Son?

 God established his law with Israel so that each successive generation would know and obey him unlike their rebellious forefathers.

 This does not excuse parents from the responsibility of communicating God’s truth to the next generation, a vital task for which God holds fathers and mothers accountable as expressed in this segment of Psalm 78.
 There will always be those who respond positively to their parents’ upbringing and those who reject their instruction.
-Parents will not be held responsible for how their offspring respond to their training, but they will be called to account for doing what they can to communicate the truth of God to their progeny.
+Fathers and mothers will not be held responsible for how their offspring respond to their training, but they will be called to account for doing what they can to communicate the truth of God to their progeny.